Efficient error and variance estimation for randomized matrix computations: Matrix jackknife variance estimation

-The matrix jackknife estimator is designed to show whether the output of a matrix computation is highly variable.
-When the variability is large as compared with the scale of the matrix being computed, it suggests that one of two issues has arisen.
-Either more samples are needed to refine the approximation, or else the underlying approximation problem is badly conditioned.
-In either case, the jackknife variance estimate can provide a warning that the computed output should not be trusted.
+Variance is a useful diagnostic for randomized matrix approximations.
+When the variance is large, it suggests that one of two issues has arisen: \begin{enumerate} \item More samples are needed to refine the approximation. \item The underlying approximation problem is badly conditioned \end{enumerate} In either case, the jackknife variance estimate can provide evidence that the computed output should not be trusted.

-In some settings, the jackknife variance estimate can also provide a reliable order-of-magnitude estimate of the average Frobenius-norm error.
-We will illustrate this phenomenon in our experiments with two randomized matrix approximation algorithms (section~\ref{sec:numer-exper}), We anticipate that this type of error estimate could have several uses:

-\begin{itemize} \item In contrast to randomized norm estimates (section~\ref{sec:rand-norm-estim}), the matrix jackknife does not require additional matrix--vector products with the matrix $\mat{A}$.
-This makes the matrix jackknife useful in settings where acquiring or storing extra matrix--vector products is computationally expensive. \item The jackknife can be combined with a more accurate and costly error estimate to adaptively determine the number of samples needed to meet an error tolerance.
-One may use the jackknife as an inexpensive approximation to the error and draw more samples if the jackknife fails to meet the tolerance; the expensive error estimate only needs to be evaluated in marginal cases when the computed approximation is near the threshold. \item The matrix jackknife provides a direct way to assess the accuracy of quantities like singular projectors and spectral projectors or the truncated singular value decomposition, which may be hard to approach by other means. \end{itemize}